Hallie Rubenhold is a critically acclaimed author, social historian, broadcaster and historical consultant for TV and film.

 Hallie received her B.A. in History from the University of Massachusetts, Amherst and an M.A. in British History and History of Art from the University of Leeds.
 Remaining at Leeds, she embarked on her studies for a PhD and later completed her thesis on the subject of marriage and child-rearing in the eighteenth century.

 In 2005, she published The Covent Garden Ladies, which brought to public attention the true story of the Harris’s List of Covent Garden Ladies.
 Since its publication, her history of this notorious guidebook to Georgian London’s prostitutes, along with her edited compendium of The Harris List of Covent Garden Ladies has succeeded in capturing the imagination of millions.
-Hallie’s work has been the subject of several art exhibitions, two television programmes, a student film and even lines of jewelry, notepads and fridge magnets (yes, fridge magnets).
+Hallie’s work has been the subject of several art exhibitions, three television programmes, including the hit drama series, Harlots (ITV Encore and Hulu) and even lines of jewelry, notepads and fridge magnets (yes, fridge magnets).
 In 2006, BBC4 broadcast The Harlots Handbook, a documentary based on Hallie’s book which she presented.

 Her equally celebrated second book, Lady Worsley’s Whim (entitled The Lady in Red in the US) about the 18th century’s most infamous adultery trial became BBC Radio 4’s Book of the Week in November 2008.
 In August 2015, it appeared as a 90 minute drama for BBC2 entitled The Scandalous Lady W, starring Natalie Dormer and Shaun Evans.

 Hallie is also the author of a series of novels set during the period of the French Revolution.
 The first of these, Mistress of My Fate was published in 2011 (2013 in the US).
 The second, The French Lesson was published in the UK in April, 2016.